 Even if Florence isn’t famous for its street art scene, there are still several spots worth checking out.

-My favorite artwork is the one by the French artist Jef Aerosol, located on Via dell’Orto just before the river.
+Among the smaller street art pieces in Florence’s city center, my favorite artwork is the one by the French artist Jef Aerosol, located on Via dell’Orto just before the river.
 “Rock ‘n Roll is here to stay” is one of the few works left from the urban art project “Finestra con vista” (= window with a view), which saw local and international artists realizing some street art on the blind windows in the city center back in 2014.

 Still French but Florentine by adoption is Clet Abraham, well known for his ironic reinterpretations of road signs.
 By gluing his stickers on road signs all over the city, Clet plays with the rigidity of the rules and the anonymity of road signs, bringing playfulness, elements of surprise and smiles into the lives of passers-by.